Posted on 1/7/2016 in Digital Marketing

 Optimizing for SEO Conversion

-Your goal is to guide these users through their decision making process by teaching them about the industry.
+Your goal is to guide these users through their decision-making process by teaching them about the industry.
 If you force them along your desired path, they notice and bounce.
-However, if you inform them with valuable information, they will create a positive association with your school and possibly realize that you are the best choice for them.
+However, if you inform them of valuable information, they will create a positive association with your school and possibly realize that you are the best choice for them.
 At this point, you have a passionate, advocating customer because they came to that conclusion themselves.

 This multi-touch experience (when a user leaves and returns to your website multiple times) leads to converting stronger, better leads because you have become a recognizable name.
 Your school is a thought leader, an exemplar of your industry, for them.
 So when the time comes that they need to apply to a school, they go to your site organically or remember you when they see your PPC ad.